 Bandalong® Litter Traps are custom-designed litter traps that are installed in-stream to capture floatable trash without obstructing the flow of water or harming wildlife.

 In 2008, we installed the first Bandalong® Litter Trap located in the western hemisphere along Watts Branch of the Anacostia in Washington D.C.
 To date, we manage eight across the watershed, four in the District of Columbia and four in Maryland.
-Each trap is custom made by Stormwater Solutions out of Atlanta, Georgia and is designed specifically for the area of the river or stream where it’s to be installed.
+Each trap is custom made by Storm Water Systems out of Atlanta, Georgia and is designed specifically for the area of the river or stream where it’s to be installed.

 Bandalong® Traps are floating.
 They move up and down with the water level.
 They are cleaned out at regular intervals to keep them functioning properly and to ensure removal of the most trash.